Bobbar/ProNav/README.md

 This actually started as an Asteroids clone but then I went down a rabbit hole of missle guidance, so I started a new project...

 I felt that nearly all examples I found were cheating by directly setting the instant velocity of the missile.
-Instead, I sought to implement realistic physics with aerodynamics, mass and inertia and to create a guidance solution which only effects the rotation (either by direct manipulation or inderectly via control surfaces/wings).
+Instead, I sought to implement realistic physics with aerodynamics, mass and inertia and to create a guidance solution which only effects the rotation (either by direct manipulation or indirectly via control surfaces/wings).

 I included 3 simple PN guidance solutions based on other examples, and one "Advanced" solution of my own making.
 My solution tries to perform better long-term predictions as well as handle cases in which the missile "rat chases" the target in endless circles.
 A handful of target types are available to test them against.